 Federal Financial Aid

-A student who receives federal financial aid (Federal Pell, Federal SEOG, Federal Direct Loans (subsidized or unsubsidized), Federal Perkins or Federal Direct PLUS funding) and who leaves Earlham before completing 60 percent of the semester will have federal financial aid eligibility recalculated on a pro-rata basis.
-To make this calculation, we divide the number of calendar days the student has attended classes by the number of calendar days in the semester (minus any scheduled breaks of 5 days or more).
+A student who receives federal financial aid (Federal Pell, Federal SEOG, Federal Direct Loans (subsidized or unsubsidized), Iraq and Afghanistan Service Grants, TEACH Grants or Federal Direct PLUS funding) and who leaves Earlham before completing 60 percent of the semester will have federal financial aid eligibility recalculated on a pro-rata basis.
+To make this calculation, we divide the number of calendar days the student has attended classes by the number of calendar days in the semester (including weekends and holidays, minus any scheduled breaks of 5 days or more).
 The resulting percentage is multiplied by the amount of federal funds disbursed, or eligible to be disbursed to the student’s account to determine the amount of federal funds the student is eligible for, and what funds need to be returned.

 Federal Title IV Student Aid fund(s) will be returned to the appropriate program(s) according to federal regulation.
 Currently, federal regulations require “unearned” Federal Title IV funds (excluding Federal College Work-Study funds) to be returned on a pro-rata basis when a student withdraws.
 For example, if a student who has received Federal Title IV aid withdraws and 30 percent of the semester is completed, then 70 percent of his/her federal aid is “unearned” and must be returned.
 Funds returned to the federal government are used to reimburse individual federal programs, and must be returned as soon as possible after the withdrawal but no later than 45 days after the date of withdrawal.
 Aid is returned to federal programs in the following order, up to the net amount disbursed from each source:

 - Federal Subsidized Direct Loan